-Food wise we liked Paula’s Pancake House and especially the Fresco Valley Cafe for breakfast.
-First one is quite popular so you might have to wait 30 minutes or more for a table.
-Honestly we though the food in Fresco Cafe was overall better and the wait time significantly less.
-For dinner we really liked the Ramen Katori but there are various other options as well.
-For those of you who are big wine fans Solvang has a lot to offer.
-Plenty of wine testing bars and spots scattered around the main streets.
+Food-wise we liked Paula’s Pancake House and especially the Fresco Valley Cafe for breakfast.
+The first one is quite popular so you might have to wait 30 minutes or more for a table.
+Honestly, we thought the food in Fresco Cafe was overall better and the wait time significantly less.
+For dinner, we really liked the Ramen Katori but there are various other options as well.
+For those of you who are big wine fans, Solvang has a lot to offer.
+Plenty of wine tasting bars and spots scattered around the main streets.
 Almost always packed and buzzing with great music.

 On the Way to Solvang